manu367/ecommerce/README.md

 # 🛒 E-Commerce Application

 An end-to-end full stack **E-commerce Web Application** built using modern technologies.
-This app allows users to browse products, add to cart, purchase items, and manage their orders — just like a real-world online store.
+This app allows users to **browse products, add to cart, purchase items, and manage their orders** — just like a real-world online store.

+---

 ## 📌 Features

 - 👤 **User Authentication & Authorization** (JWT-based)
 - 🛍️ **Product Browsing** with categories, filters, and search
 - 🛒 **Shopping Cart** with quantity adjustments